Dr Christina Palmer, Clinical Director, Chartered Clinical Psychologist

 BA Hons (Applied Psychology and Criminology), MSc (Psychology), PGDip (Low intensity CBT interventions), PGDip (High Intensity CBT), Doctorate in Clinical Psychology PsychD, EMDR Cert.
 Diagnosis and Assessment of Adult ADHD (UKAAN Cert.)
 Diagnostic Autism Diagnostic Observation Schedule (ADOS-II) trained.
-Autism Diagnostic Interview (ADI-R) Trained, Neurofeedback Practitioner (NFP Cert.)
+Autism Diagnostic Interview (ADI-R) Trained, Autism Clinical Interview Adults (ACIA) trained Assessor, Neurofeedback Practitioner (NFP Cert.)

-Specialisms: Psychological & Neurodevelopmental Assessment (Autism & ADHD), PTSD & Complex Trauma, Low Self-Esteem, Severe and Enduring Mental Health Problems, Clinical Supervision
+Specialisms: Psychological & Neurodevelopmental Assessment (Autism & ADHD), PTSD & Complex Trauma, Low Self-Esteem, Severe and Enduring Mental Health Problems, Clinical Supervision, Intensive EMDR Therapy, Evidence Based Mental Health Retreats.

 I am a Clinical Psychologist accredited with BPS and HCPC.
 Clinical Psychologists differ from psychotherapists as we are trained at doctoral level and are required to work with clients across the lifespan using a wide range of approaches, as well as carrying out their own research.
 This ensures that we are able to keep abreast of the most up to date theories and research and integrate this into our work.

-I draw on a broad range of evidence-based approaches including Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation and Reprocessing (EMDR), Acceptance and Commitment therapy (ACT), Compassion-focused Therapy (CFT) and Cognitive Analytic Therapy (CAT).
-Exposure to lots of theories and approaches means that I can offer a comprehensive assessment which supports you to think about which approach is right for you and why.
+I draw on a wide range of evidence-based approaches, including Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation and Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), Compassion-Focused Therapy (CFT), Cognitive Analytic Therapy (CAT), and Internal Family Systems (IFS).
+Exposure to various theories and approaches means I can offer a comprehensive assessment that helps you consider which approach is right for you and why.

 Nicola Rhodes, Clinical Director, ADHD Practitioner, Senior Psychotherapist and Retreat Lead